Home » Fundamental Analysis

 Open Market Operations

-These are activities such as purchases or sales of debt instruments (Treasury bonds, bills or notes) conducted by central banks to influence certain aspect of the economy by increasing or decreasing the money supply.
+These are activities such as purchases or sales of debt instruments (Treasury bonds, bills or notes) conducted by central banks to influence certain aspects of the economy by increasing or decreasing the money supply.
 Open market operations directly influence fundamental factors such as currency exchange rates, employment and so on.
 These activities tend to be closely watched by fundamental analysts and traders, as they impact liquidity in the Forex market.

 In the United States, the Federal Reserve’s Federal Open Market Committee (FOMC) implements monetary policy.
 It conducts policy meetings 8 times each year in order to assess current economic conditions, provide guidance for the future and decide whether to expand or reduce the money supply.